Gunbuster: Toys

 In the mid-1990s, Kaiyodo, in association with Xebec, released a PVC figure of Gunbuster.
 Though limited in posability, the figure featured an extra set of arms and hands, as well as the weapons Buster Tomahawk and Buster Home Run from the radio dramas.
 In 2005, Kaiyodo released a newer figure sculpted by Katsuhisa Yamaguchi (of Revoltech fame).
-Alhough shorter than the original, this newer figure was more detailed and poseable than its predecessor.
+Although shorter than the original, this newer figure was more detailed and poseable than its predecessor.
 A newer version of Gunbuster was released in the Revoltech line as Figure No. 101 six years later.
 Once again sculpted by Yamaguchi, it is capable of transforming into both Buster Machines and has parts to replicate, tearing out the power generator core.

 In November 2006, Bandai released a large die-cast toy replica of Gunbuster under the Soul of Chogokin line.
 Just like in episode five of the series, the toy is a combination of Buster Machines 1 and 2.
 It includes an array of weapons that were used in both the anime and radio drama, as well as a miniature of Kazumi's RX-7 Machine Weapon and a display stand designed to resemble a launchpad.
 Also included are accessories that can be used to replicate the final scene in episode 6, where Gunbuster removes its degeneracy generator core from its chest.
 The toy was re-released in September 2015 as "GX-34R Gunbuster (Buster Alloy Color Ver.)", featuring a dark blue metallic finish.
 Two years earlier, Bandai released a smaller, more affordable Gunbuster figure under the Super Robot Chogokin line.
 Despite lacking the transformation feature of the Soul of Chogokin toy, this figure features extreme poseability and comes with two Buster Home Runs and parts for the Double Buster Collider, as well as the power generator core parts.
 A Tamashii Web exclusive "Hard Work and Guts" Armament Set (努力と根性の武装セット, Doryoku to Konjō no Busō Setto), released in July 2013, included the Buster Shield, Buster Missile arms, two Buster Tomahawks, and effect parts for the Buster Colliders and Super Inazuma Kick.

 Studio HalfEye also released a transformable replica of Gunbuster in 2006.
 In contrast to Bandai's die-cast toy, this figure is made of resin plastic and is priced higher.

 Hong Kong–based toy company CCS Toys released a premium Gunbuster figure in February 2024 under the Mortal Mind line to commemorate the 35th anniversary of the OVA series.

 Figures of Noriko have also been manufactured.
 Yellow Submarine (a division of Takara) released a poseable doll, while Kotobukiya and Kaiyodo sold non-poseable figures.
 Bandai had a limited-edition Noriko & Nono figure set bundled with the North America and Japan DVD release of Gunbuster vs. Diebuster Aim for the Top!
 The GATTAI!!
 Movie.
 Good Smile Company released a Nendoroid figure of Noriko in June 2024.